 What are EU import controls on foods?

 EU food import controls are checks on foods and food contact materials (FCM) at the point of entry into an EU member state.
-Import controls are a legal requirement of EU food law that ensures food safety and consumer protection.
-They are crucial in verifying compliance of food and related products with relevant food safety requirements and legislation.
-Import controls are also carried out on live animals, plants and products of animal or plant origin entering the EU market and so will have to be carried out on these products coming from the UK once they leave the EU.
+Import controls are a legal requirement of EU food law that contributes to ensuring food safety and consumer protection.
+They are a fundamental element in verifying compliance of food imports with relevant EU food safety requirements and legislation.
+EU legislation on food imports can be split into the following groupings:

 Last reviewed: 2/8/2019